The Leader Standard Work Toolkit

 Symptom Root Cause Fix

-LSW = checklist No Gemba Force 80% at work
+LSW = checklist No gemba Ensure 80% of tasks at work

 Your LSW Engine Checklist